Holiday season theft includes man's ashes, family heirlooms

 AKRON, Ohio (AP) — An Ohio man is hoping thieves who swiped boxes from his porch that contained family heirlooms will have a little holiday spirit and return the items.

-Kyle Barron figures the thieves grabbed the packages last week from his Akron home thinking they were valuable Christmas gifts.
+Footsteps in the snow led Kyle Barron to suspect the thieves grabbed the packages last week from his Akron home thinking they were valuable Christmas gifts.

-But instead the boxes were filled with his late mother’s belongings that he had shipped from Oregon after she died last month.
+Instead, he said, the boxes were filled with his late mother’s belongings that he had shipped from Oregon after she died last month.
+They contained an urn holding his father’s ashes, family photographs dating back generations and antique Asian teapots and vases, Barron said.

-Barron says that inside the boxes was an urn holding his father’s ashes, family photographs dating back generations and antique Asian teapots and vases.
+“There were pictures in there from 200 years ago — my great-grandfather and great-grandmother, grandmother, grandfather, none of whom I ever met — this is all I have to remember them by,” Barron told WKYC-TV.

 Most Read Stories